pantaluna/esp32_ssd1306_oled_using_lib/README.md

 ## Lab Setup / Wiring Diagram

-The project will use the I2C protocol to interface between the ESP32 Master and the SSD1306 Slave
+The project will use the I2C protocol to interface between the ESP32 Master and the SSD1306 Slave.

-.

 ![_doc/Wiring Diagram - Project esp32_ssd1306_oled_using_lib-01.png](C:\myiot\esp\esp32_ssd1306_oled_using_lib\_doc\Wiring Diagram - Project esp32_ssd1306_oled_using_lib-01.png)